 Where to Stay in Barbados on a Budget

-So you’ve packed your bags, made your way to the island and now you need a place to stay.
-Barbados has more than its fair share of exclusive hotels and whilst they’re certainly luxury, they have a price tag to match.
-Happily for you, there are some places to stay on a budget in Barbados, you just have to know where to look.
+So you’ve packed your bags, made your way to the island, and now you need a place to stay.
+Barbados has more than its fair share of exclusive hotels, and while they’re certainly luxury, they have a price tag to match.
+And happily for you, there are some places to stay on a budget in Barbados.
+You just have to know where to look.

 Booking an Apartment

-Airbnb is a great place if you really want to see the island on a shoestring.
-Whilst most hotels on the island will set you back at least $150BD per night, you can easily book yourself an Airbnb, or a privately owned apartment for $50BD per night, or even less!
-The real bargain apartments are generally to be found to the South of the island.
-If you’re lucky then you might find one on the outskirts of Bridgetown but also Oistins, Hopefield, and Saint Martins are good budget locations.
+Airbnb or VRBO are excellent options if you really want to see the island on a shoestring budget.
+While most hotels on the island will set you back at least $75 per night, you can easily book yourself an Airbnb or a privately owned apartment for $25 per night, or even less!

 Where to Find Cheap and Delicious Food in Barbados